 Language is an essential part of everyone’s life as it is the main way of communicating with others.
 Literally taken, language features mean examining the language and understanding what the writer is saying.
 Writers can use various techniques like figures of speech, word choices, and sentence structure to improve their work.

-The English language is vast, and we can only hope to explore all these features in our life-time.
+The English language is vast, and we can only hope to explore all these features in our lifetime.
 However, our professionals have been making use of different English language features for decades now.
-Thus, they explained some popular ones below:

 We will now discuss a few types of language features-